httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Since the `Digest` header field is a hash of a resource representation, it explicitly depends on the `representation metadata` (eg. the values of `Content-Type`, `Content-Encoding` etc).
-A signature that protects `Digest` but not other `representation metadata` may expose the communication to tampering.
+A signature that protects `Digest` but not other `representation metadata` can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a digest validation failure at the recipient, preventing the application from accessing the representation.
 Such an attack consumes the resources of both endpoints.
 See also {{digest-and-content-location}}.

-`Digest` SHOULD always be used over a connection which provides integrity at transport layer that protects HTTP header fields.
+`Digest` SHOULD always be used over a connection which provides integrity at the transport layer that protects HTTP header fields.

 A `Digest` header field using NOT RECOMMENDED digest-algorithms SHOULD NOT be used in signatures.